Solar panels absorb sun rays and convert them into electricity.

 However, such panels need some space in your caravan.
 Some of the freestanding models are prone to damage in extreme conditions.

-Plus, you have to pack every time you are travelling.
+Plus, you have to pack every time you are traveling.
 Moreover, the chances of theft are higher with these panels.

 On the other hand, mounted panels are fixed and cannot be removed once you install them.
 So, these components are safe from thieves.